RyanParsley/rpdc/_drafts/3d-printers-where-to-start.md

 ## Nicknacks

-While it's true the first thing people tend ot print are trinkets, that's far from the limits of these devices.
+While it's true the first thing people tend to print are trinkets, that's far from the limits of these devices.
 I think it's a good strategy to learning by becoming a decent technician before attempting design.
-As such, in my first year of owning a 3d printer, I mostly printed models made by others that I knew to be "printable".
-Good news!
-You don't need to do that, the tech team will be your support staff.
-I've set up sensible defaults on our print server so you can use those until you develop your own opinions.
+As such, in my first year of owning a 3d printer, I mostly printed models made by others that I knew to be "printable".&nbsp;

 * Not a terrible first step
 * That is far from the limit of the technology